SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

  * Create an S3 bucket for the spec files;
  * Set up our CloudFront distribution to selectively serve requests on our tracking domain from the bucket;
- * Test the files are served correctly;
+ * Test the files are served correctly on the specific tracking domain;
  * Ensure our app domain association matches our tracking domain.

 With CloudFront we are working with the specific sub-domain used for link tracking.
 It's therefore an alternative to updating your main website's `.well-known` directory.